A300 – RESPONSIBLE USE OF TECHNOLOGY AND INTERNET USE POLICY

 1. Statement of Corporation Policy:

-The School Corporation believes accessing content on the Internet is essential to fully prepare students for their careers and life.
+Schools (“Corporation”) believe accessing content on the Internet is essential to fully prepare students for their careers and life.
 The goal in providing access to the Internet and other technology to staff and students is to promote educational excellence by facilitating instruction, collaboration, innovation, and communication.
 The Corporation’s students and employees (collectively “Users”) accessing the Internet are representing the Corporation and therefore have a responsibility to use the Internet in a productive manner that meets the ethical standards of an educational institution.

 It is the joint responsibility of students, parents, and employees of the Corporation to assure the appropriate and effective use of technology to both enhance the quality of student learning and the efficiency of Corporation operations.
 The smooth and reliable operation of the Corporation’s technological resources is dependent upon the proper conduct of the end users who must adhere to stated policies.

 Use of any and all technological resources is a privilege, not a right, and as such, users take seriously the responsibilities associated with signing this user agreement.
-Inappropriate use may result in a cancellation of some or all privileges and/or other appropriate discipline.
+Inappropriate use may results in a cancellation of some or all privileges and/or other appropriate discipline.
 The Corporation reserves the right to read, print, delete, store, or use any transmission on this system at its discretion and grants permission to use this system for educational purposes only.

-• Scope of Use:
+2. Scope of Use:

 To ensure that students receive a quality education in an intellectually stimulating environment, both during in-person learning and virtual learning, it is the goal of the Corporation to provide all students with access to a variety of technological resources.
 All technological resources shall be used in accordance with any and all Corporation policies as well as local, state, and federal laws governing the usage of technology and its component parts.
 All users shall use the provided technological resources so as not to waste or abuse, interfere with or cause harm to other individuals, institutions, or companies.

-• Definition of Terms Used:
+3. Definition of Terms Used:

 “Confidential information” means information that is declared or permitted to be treated as confidential by state or federal law, including the Family Education Rights and Privacy Act (“FERPA”), or Corporation policy or guideline on access to public records.